zainebmohamed/ecommerce-electronics-price-predictor/README.md

 -	Drop irrelevant columns, and anonymise any brand identifiable fields
 -	Drop any records where the target variable is null
 -	Preprocess pricing fields, removing any non-numeric characters
--	Create a rules-based framework to filter erroneous accessories data i.e., Keyboards / Covers
+-	Create a rules-based framework to filter erroneous accessories data i.e. Keyboards / Covers

 ## Feature Engineering